openstack-infra/storyboard/doc/source/gui/tasks_stories_tags.rst

 This manual is a guide for StoryBoard users to navigate the usage of tasks, stories, and tags in the webclient.

-The OpenStack StoryBoard webclient can be accessed 'here <https://storyboard.openstack.org/>'_.
+The OpenStack StoryBoard webclient can be accessed here: https://storyboard.openstack.org.

 StoryBoard is a task tracking application.
 It encourages anyone to sign in and create a story.